By Peter McLaren-Kennedy •

-Graphic of binoculars with the Russian flag in the lenses.
+Image of binoculars with Russian flag in its lenses.

 The Press Council of Europe said on Monday, November 28 said only a few countries within the bloc had laws that outlawed sanction busting.
 As a result, the European Union had stepped in to fill the void and would now begin the process of compiling an appropriate definition, along with a list of criminal and the penalties that will apply.

 Czech Justice Minister Pavel Blažek said: “The EU … adopted an unprecedented number of sanctions directed against the Russian economy and depriving it of the opportunity to continue aggression (against Ukraine).